enthought/pyql/quantlib/docs/source/business_dates.rst

  * Today is Date(3,Sep,2009).
 We need a monthly schedule which ends at Date(15,Dec,2009).
 Going forwards would produce Date(3,Sep,2009),Date(3,Oct,2009),Date(3,Nov,2009),Date(3,Dec,2009) and the final date Date(15,Dec,2009).
  * Going backwards, on a monthly basis, would produce Date(3,Sep,2009),Date(15,Sep,2009),Date(15,Oct,2009), Date(15,Nov,2009),Date(15,Dec,2009).

-The different procedures are given by the DateGeneration object and will now be summarized.
+The different procedures are given by the DateGeneration object and will now be
+summarized:

  * Backward: Backward from termination date to effective date.
  * Forward: Forward from effective date to termination date.